 David J Driapsa Historical Landscape Architecture is a historic preservation consulting, research, planning, design and construction administration firm delivering expertise, leadership and support for preserving heritage landscapes and guiding associated property development actions.

 Based in Naples, Florida, national in scope and at the forefront of historic landscape preservation, Principal David Driapsa is a nationally recognized authority in historical landscape architecture, selected by his peers as a Fellow of the American Society of Landscape Architects.

-David has led the recording of many significant landscapes, including the Mount Lebanon Shaker Village National Historic Landmark; the Spanish Colonial village of Chimayo, New Mexico; the segregated African American community of Smokey Hollow; the Olmsted Brothers’ “lost village” of Boca Grande; historic landscapes in Voyageurs National Park; and the winter estate of inventor Thomas Edison.
+David Driapsa has led conservation actions for many significant heritage landscapes, including the Mount Lebanon Shaker Village National Historic Landmark; the Spanish Colonial village of Chimayo, New Mexico; the segregated African American community of Smokey Hollow; the Olmsted Brothers’ “lost village” of Boca Grande; and the winter estate of Thomas Edison.